 Once you start using Epclusa or Harvoni, you’ll stick with the same drug for your entire treatment.
 Because the drugs are so similar, there wouldn’t be a reason to switch from one to the other.

 For instance, it’s rare to have a severe allergic reaction to one of these drugs.
-If this occurs, there wouldn’t be any benefit in switching to the other drug because they share an active ingredient.
+If this occurs, switching to the other drug would not be beneficial because they share an active ingredient.

 If you experience a severe allergic reaction or another serious side effect from either Epclusa or Harvoni, you and your doctor will discuss your treatment options.
 These likely won’t include switching to the other drug.